sg893052/sonic-buildimage/system/penetration-test-fixes.md

 # 1 Feature Overview

 This document provides information on fixes for some of the security vulnerabilities reported by the eBay Red team as part of their SONiC Network OS PenTest report.
-The PenTest report provides detailed information about each vulner
+The PenTest report provides detailed information about each vulnerability and possible solutions to counter the identified issues.
+This document can be used as a response from the Enterprise SONiC team to overcome the identified vulnerabilities.
+These changes are being proposed for the SONiC 3.2.0 release.
-In simple, only the privileged users - "root" and "admin" should have read/write access to everything in the system and other users should have limited access for security reasons.
+In simple, the solution proposes that only the privileged users - "root" and "admin" should have read/write access to everything in the system and other users should have limited access for security reasons.

 ## 1.1 Requirements